jiannaleilaaguilar/A02/README.md

 # A02
-Tutorial on how to use GitHub
+A02 – Git, GitHub, and WebStorm Tutorial